 I started at the 212/81 Watertown McDonald’s only to make money for college in the summer of 2006.
 Mom helped me pack my 2002 Sunfire and I was off to Brookings to follow societies' life plan for me.
-I graduated from South Dakota State University with a B.A. degree in business economics and minors in Spanish and accounting.
+I graduated from South Dakota State University with a B.A. degree in business economics with minors in Spanish and accounting.
 During college I moved my way up to shift management, but I guess McD’s wasn’t done with me.
 After graduation I moved to I29 Watertown McDonald’s to be the first assistant.
 In September 2011 I climbed the next step to General Manager of the I29 McDonald’s.
 My boasting love for McDonald’s grew and shined through the years and in August 2019 I moved in to the mid manager position for both Watertown McDonald’s.

 Some might call me a cat lover, but I’d pet an alligator if it wouldn’t bite me.
 I actively foster cats (maybe that’s why people think I’m specifically a cat lover?).
 Cats fit in to my independent lifestyle.
 I have two of my own, Layla and Theodore (both rescues).
 I am an adventure enthusiast.
 Ask me to get on a plane tomorrow to a new destination, I’m down...or to hit up some gnarly rapids kayaking, sounds cool...want to jump out of a plane, okay.
 I enjoy being physically active from weight lifting to yoga and try to sneak in a few round of golf to keep my game on point.
 Who am I kidding, if you golf with me I’ll be asking, “did you see where my ball went?”